 Health Reimbursement Arrangement

 The HealthCare FSA is a tax-free account that allows a person to pay for essential health care expenses that are not covered or are partially covered by your medical, pharmacy, dental and vision plans.
-For more information regarding the FSA contact HealthSCOPE Benefits at 1-888-763-8232, press 2 then press “#” then press 3#.
+The FSA plan year is July 1 through June 30 of the following year.
+Flexible Spending Account open enrollment is usually held in May each year.
+To participate in an FSA, you must enroll during open enrollment each year for the upcoming plan year, within 60 days of your hire date, or during certain qualifying life events.
+For more information regarding FSAs contact UMR at 1-888-763-8232.

 The FSA is a use it or lose it account and the HSA/HRA rolls over from year to year, month to month.
-The FSA does allow up to $500 to roll over from year to year.
+The FSA allows for a limited amount of funds to roll over from year to year.

-An HSA is a Health Savings Account that also receives tax-free contributions from PEBP but also allows the participant to make voluntarily contribute to their HSA through pre-tax payroll deductions.
-If you leave State Service the money will stay with you until it is spent by you.
+An HSA is a Health Savings Account that also receives tax-free contributions from PEBP but also allows the participant to make voluntarily contributions to their HSA through pre-tax payroll deductions.
+If you leave State service, the money will stay with you until it is spent by you.
 Not everyone is eligible for an HSA.

 An HRA is a Health Reimbursement Arrangement with only PEBP contributions.
 You are not eligible to make your own contributions to this account.
-If you leave State services this money will go back to the State.
-Everyone on the CDHP/PPO plan is eligible for an HRA.
+If you leave State service, this money will revert to the State.
+Everyone enrolled in the CDHP PPO plan is eligible for an HRA.

-The Medicare Exchange HRA is a pass-through account for Medicare retirees enrolled in a medical plan through the Medicare Exchange.
-Contributions to the Medicare Exchange are determined by the years of service and date of retirement of eligible retirees.
+The Medicare Exchange HRA is a pass-through account for eligible Medicare retirees enrolled in a supplemental medical plan through the Medicare Exchange.
+Contributions to the Medicare Exchange HRA are determined by three criteria: the date of hire, the date of retirement, and the qualifying years of service (5-20 years).
 HRA funds may be used to reimburse retirees for qualified medical expenses, health plan premiums, and Medicare Part B premiums.